15 Common Backyard Birds You Should Know

 8. Black-Capped Chickadee

 Ever dreamed of a bird landing and eating seed from your hand?
 Then you’ll want to get to know the black-capped chickadee!
 This is one of the friendliest birds in America, and adorable to boot.
 Their “chickadee-dee-dee” call is one of the first many birders learn to recognize.
 There are six other chickadee species in North America, and all have winning personalities.
+If you want to attract chickadees, learn how to maintain backyard bird feeders.

 9. Tufted Titmouse

-10. Downy Woodpecker / Hairy Woodpecker
+10. Downy Woodpecker and Hairy Woodpecker

 Picoides pubescens / Picoides villosus